Understanding GPU Resource Interference One Level Deeper: Background

-We describe several GPU utilization metrics reported by NVIDIA tools such as Nsight Compute (NCU)~\cite{ncu}.
+Most GPU schedulers rely on GPU utilization metrics to make colocation decisions.
+There are many different GPU utilization metrics due to the multi-faceted nature of GPU resources.
+We outline popular metrics used in prior works below and metrics that will be used throughout our analysis.
+Most metrics can be reported by NVIDIA tools such as Nsight Compute (NCU)~\cite{ncu}.

-\textbf{GPU utilization from \texttt{nvidia-smi}/NVML~\cite{nvidiasmi, nvml}} depicts the percentage of time a kernel is active on a GPU, without revealing how well this kernel utilizes the various GPU resources.
+\textbf{GPU utilization from \texttt{nvidia-smi}/NVML}~\cite{nvidiasmi, nvml} depicts the percentage of time at least one kernel is active on a GPU, without revealing how well the kernels utilize the various GPU resources.
 This metric is used by various works~\cite{he2024uellm, Wu23TGS, Bhasi24serverless, Yeung20utilpred, Yeung22Horus}.

-\textbf{SM utilization} refers to the amount of SMs needed by a kernel, and can be found by taking into account the kernel's grid size, block size, registers/thread, shared memory/thread and the respective SM thresholds of a GPU (as explained in \ref{sec:background:gpu-arch}).
+\textbf{SM utilization} refers to the number of SMs needed by a kernel, taking into account the kernel's grid size, block size, registers/thread, shared memory/thread, and the respective SM resource limits of a GPU.
 Orion~\cite{Strati24Orion} and REEF~\cite{Mingcong22Reef} use this metric.

 \textbf{Arithmetic intensity} refers to the ratio of floating-point operations to total data movement, and can be found using NCU's roofline model~\cite{ncu-roofline}.
 Orion~\cite{Strati24Orion} uses this metric to classify kernels as compute-bound or memory-bound.